-Almondz Infosystem Private Limited ('the Company') is a company domiciled in India, with its registered office situated at F-33/3, Okhla Industrial Area Phase-II, New Delhi-110020.
-The Company was incorporated in India on December 31, 2012.
-The Company is involved in activities relating to software publishing, & other application software, computer games software for all platforms.
+Almondz Finanz Limited ('the Company') is a company domiciled in India, with its registered office situated at F-33/3, Okhla Industrial Area, Phase-II, New Delhi-110020.
+The Company was incorporated in India on May 12, 2006.
+The Company is registered with the Reserve Bank of India ('RBI') as a non-deposit accepting non-banking financial corporation ('NBFC') and is involved in the business of providing loans and advances to corporations as well as trading of debt and equity.

-1. Basis of preparation
+Basis of preparation

-(i) Statement of compliance with Indian Accounting Standards
+(i) Statement of compliance with Indian Accounting Standards: